 after I pop them into the oven, if I turn for only a minute, he opens the OVEN door and grabs the cookie dough off the cookie sheet and pops the cookie dough in his mouth, I mean, what the heck!

 We have big laughs over it, but I end up making half the amount of cookies after all the dough he eats.

 That’s when I thought I need to make raw cookie dough bites, and I needed it to taste like the real thing.
 He even asked how I would do that without egg, well, I have my ways.
 Most of the time he’s better off not knowing what’s in what I make.
-I knew that if I tried to make them gluten-free or with no sugar it just wasn’t going to be the same, and that would defeat the purpose.
+If I tried to make them gluten-free or with no sugar, it just wasn’t going to be the same, and that would defeat the purpose.

 I did my best to make them as healthy as I could and it still is what he expected them to taste like, and we love them!

 - You could add walnuts or almonds in place of pecans.

 - Add in raisins or other dried fruit.

 - Add a tablespoon of nut butter like peanut butter or almond butter.